Our companies are backed by the Best Pick Guarantee. Call one today!

-Which Nozzle is Best for the Job?
+Which Nozzle is Best for Your Job?

 While the size of the pressure washer’s engine determines the machine’s overall power, the nozzle you choose determines the angle of the water stream.

-Luckily, pressure washer nozzles are universally color coded:
+Luckily, pressure washer nozzles are universally color-coded.

-- Yellow: The yellow tip creates a spray with a 15-degree angle.
+Yellow tips create a spray with a 15-degree angle.
 Reach for this nozzle when you need to pressure wash concrete around your house.

 For even more efficient cleaning, consider using an attachment that was designed specifically for the job you need to complete.
-Here are some popular pressure washer attachments:
+Here are some popular pressure washer attachments.

-- Rotary nozzle: Also called a turbo nozzle, a rotary tip produces a spinning zero-degree water stream.
+Also called a turbo nozzle, a rotary tip produces a spinning zero-degree water stream.
 This nozzle is especially useful for removing difficult stains and grimy buildup.

-- Expandable wand: An expandable wand will give you more reach when you need to clean surfaces up high without using a ladder.
+An expandable wand will give you more reach when you need to clean surfaces up high without using a ladder.

 How to Pressure Wash

-- Until you gain confidence with the pressure washer, hold the wand securely with both hands so that it won’t fly out of your grip.
+Until you gain confidence with the pressure washer, hold the wand securely with both hands so that it won’t fly out of your grip.

-- Keep the spray tip approximately 18 inches away from the surface you’re cleaning to minimize the risk of damage.
+Keep the spray tip approximately 18 inches away from the surface you’re cleaning to minimize the risk of damage.

 - A gas-powered pressure washer—you can use an electric power washer, but keep in mind that the job will take longer